-This post describes steps you can take to setup UserDir feature with Apache HTTP server in Ubuntu Linux.
+This post describes steps you can take to set up the UserDir feature with the Apache HTTP server in Ubuntu Linux.

 The URL to reach the teacher’s page is usually the domain name followed by /~teacher_name.

-User Directory or UserDir for short is a feature for Apache web server that allows user-specific directories to be accessed via Nginx.
+User Directory or UserDir for short is a feature for Apache web servers that allows user-specific directories to be accessed via Nginx.

 For example, when you enable this feature in Apache, users with accounts on the system will be able to share content in their home directories with the world via Apache.

 This tutorial assumes that you already have an Apache2 web server installed.
 If you haven’t, you may want to do that before continuing below.

 First, run the commands below to install Apache2 HTTP Server on Ubuntu

 To enable the Userdir module for Apache2 webservers, run the commands below